Samuel Sevian: 2017

+2019

 In 2019, he participated in the Chess World Cup 2019.
 He defeated Aryan Tari in the first round, then was defeated by Sergey Karjakin in the second round and eliminated from the tournament.
 Also, in 2019 Sevian represented the US National Team at the World Team Championship in Astana, Kazakhstan.
 He won the Individual Bronze medal for his performance on the second board.

+2021

-In 2021, he participated in the Chess World Cup 2021.
+Sevian participated in the Chess World Cup 2021.
 He defeated Sumant Subramaniam in the first round and Benjamin Bok in the second round, then was defeated by eventual winner Jan-Krzysztof Duda in the third round and eliminated from the tournament.

-Also in 2021, Sevian finished the United States Championship in the top three with the same score 6.5/11 as Fabiano Caruana and the eventual tie-break winner Wesley So, with a performance rating of 2747, higher than that of all the competitors.
+Sevian finished the United States Championship tied for first with the same score 6.5/11 as Fabiano Caruana and the eventual tie-break winner Wesley So, with a performance rating of 2747, higher than that of all the competitors.

+2022

 In April 2022 Sevian participated in the first edition of the American Cup, a double elimination tournament where he defeated Wesley So in the classical match, before being knocked out by Fabiano Caruana in rapid tiebreaks, ultimately being eliminated by Ray Robson in the elimination bracket in rapid.
 This pushed him above 2700 for the first time.

+2023

+In May, Sevian won the Stepan Avagyan Memorial 2023 with a dominating score of 6/9, a full point ahead of Nodirbek Yakubboev, Robert Hovhannisyan, Haik M. Martirosyan, and Amin Tabatabaei.

-He won the annual Chess9LX event hosted by the St Louis Chess Club in 2023.
+In September, Sevian won the annual Chess9LX event hosted by the St. Louis Chess Club.

+2025

-He is participating in the Chess World Cup 2025.
+Sevian participated in the Chess World Cup 2025.
 He defeated Tin Jingyao in the second round (he received a bye for the first round), Evgeniy Najer in the third round, and Lorenzo Lodici in the fourth round.
-He was knocked out in the fifth round by Wei Yi.
+He was knocked out in the fifth round by Wei Yi, who eventually placed second.